publicdocs/uscode/assets/md/titles/usc18/us/usc/t18/ptI/ch39/m__us_usc_t18_s831.md

          an offender or a victim is—

-            (A) a national of the United States; or
+            (A) a national of the United States or a stateless person whose habitual residence is in the United States; or

             (B) a United States corporation or other legal entity;

         (3) after the conduct required for the offense occurs the defendant is found in the United States, even if the conduct required for the offense occurs outside the United States;

-        (4) the conduct required for the offense occurs with respect to the carriage of a consignment of nuclear material or nuclear byproduct material by any means of transportation intended to go beyond the territory of the state where the shipment originates beginning with the departure from a facility of the shipper in that state and ending with the arrival at a facility of the receiver within the state of ultimate destination and either of such states is the United States; or
+        (4) the conduct required for the offense occurs with respect to the carriage of a consignment of nuclear material or nuclear byproduct material by any means of transportation intended to go beyond the territory of the state where the shipment originates beginning with the departure from a facility of the shipper in that state and ending with the arrival at a facility of the receiver within the state of ultimate destination and either of such states is the United States;

-        (5)

-         either—
+        (5) the offense is committed on board a vessel of the United States or a vessel subject to the jurisdiction of the United States (as defined in [section 70502 of title 46][/us/usc/t46/s70502]) or on board an aircraft that is registered under United States law, at the time the offense is committed;

-            (A) the governmental entity under subsection (a)(5) is the United States; or
+        (6) the offense is committed outside the United States and against any state or government facility of the United States; or

-            (B) the threat under subsection (a)(6) is directed at the United States.
+        (7) the offense is committed in an attempt to compel the United States to do or abstain from doing any act, or constitutes a threat directed at the United States.

+    (d)  __Nonapplicability__  __.—__

+    This section does not apply to—

+        (1) the activities of armed forces during an armed conflict, as those terms are understood under the law of war, which are governed by that law; or

+        (2) activities undertaken by military forces of a state in the exercise of their official duties.

-    (d) The Attorney General may request assistance from the Secretary of Defense under chapter 18 of title 10 in the enforcement of this section and the Secretary of Defense may provide such assistance in accordance with chapter 18 of title 10, except that the Secretary of Defense may provide such assistance through any Department of Defense personnel.
+    (e) The Attorney General may request assistance from the Secretary of Defense under chapter 18 of title 10 in the enforcement of this section and the Secretary of Defense may provide such assistance in accordance with chapter 18 of title 10, except that the Secretary of Defense may provide such assistance through any Department of Defense personnel.

-    (e)
+    (f)

         (1)